saidurga4521/SocialMedia-backend/readme.md

         - In this functionality first we get token and new password form request.body
         - After that,check whether this token is there in the resetPassword model or not,if its not there ,send the error like invalid
         - Otherwise first change the resetToken.used=true,then update the password in the user model

+#### 37.send Mail functionality using node mailer

+        - first we create the file called sendMail in the utilities
+        - create the transporter